 Associating the Derivation Group with a Plan

-Now that we have some External Sources uploaded, we can utilize them within a plan to see them on a timeline (and in the future, use them to power constraints, dictate scheduling goals, etc.).
+Now that we have some External Sources uploaded, we can utilize them within a plan to see them on a timeline.

 Creating a Plan